makerthon-2025/.github/profile/README.md

 Data like "premium" or "children" were matched incorrectly.

 Confidence score did not correlate well with intent.

-## 💡 Lessons & Recommendations

-⚡️ Need real customer Q&A for training.

-✨ Add product descriptions (semantic-rich) to improve embedding.

-♻️ Use Gemini to rerank or reason instead of relying fully on vector score.

 ## ☑️ Next Improvements